 3. Sun Valley

-Tucked in the peaks of the Rocky Mountain, Sun Valley provides a range of activities for different age groups.
+Tucked in the peaks of the Rocky Mountains, Sun Valley provides a range of activities for different age groups.
 It is well-known for the ski areas of Sun Valley Resort at Bald Mountain and near Dollar Mountain.
 This resort town attracts hundreds of outdoor enthusiasts each year for its gorgeous attractions and incredible facilities for winter sports.

-If you want to spend a day or two in the city to make the most out of it, you can book your stay in any nearby hotel or resort.
+If you want to spend a day or two in the city to make the most of it, you can book your stay in any nearby hotel or resort.
 Some of the best places are Sun Valley Resort, Elkhorn Delight, Valley Gem, and Dollar Meadows Condo.
 Offering a bunch of things to do, Sun Valley is a year-round tourist spot.

 4. Yellowstone National Park